LeoPradilla/Portfolio/README.md

 * Presented the insights in Tableau.

 ## [Expense Explorer: Analyzing Monthly Expenses for Optimal Financial Health](https://leopradilla.github.io/ExpenseExplorer/)
-This project aims to go through the monthly expenses data to understand spending habits and find ways to improve financial health.
-By sorting and presenting the data in a visual format, we hope to pinpoint where we can cut down on expenses and also where it would be wise to spend more money.
+<p align="justify">This project aims to go through the monthly expenses data to understand spending habits and find ways to improve financial health.
+By sorting and presenting the data in a visual format, we hope to pinpoint where we can cut down on expenses and also where it would be wise to spend more money.</p>
 * Extracted information from Google Sheets.
 * Used Python to analyze the information.
 * Visualized insights in Tableau.